canonical/mysql-operator/docs/tutorial.md

 The root `password` should match whatever you passed in when you entered the command.

 ## Integrations (Relations for Juju 2.9)
-Relations, or what Juju 3.0+ documentation [describes as Integration](https://juju.is/docs/sdk/integration), are the easiest way to create a user for MySQL in Charmed MySQL.
+Relations, or what Juju 3.0+ documentation [describes as an Integration](https://juju.is/docs/sdk/integration), are the easiest way to create a user for MySQL in Charmed MySQL.
 Relations automatically create a username, password, and database for the desired user/application.
 As mentioned earlier in the [Access MySQL section](#access-mysql) it is a better practice to connect to MySQL via a specific user rather than the admin user.

 ### Data Integrator Charm
 Before relating to a charmed application, we must first deploy our charmed application.
 In this tutorial we will relate to the [Data Integrator Charm](https://charmhub.io/data-integrator).
 This is a bare-bones charm that allows for central management of database users, providing support for different kinds of data platforms (e.g. MySQL, PostgreSQL, MongoDB, Kafka, etc) with a consistent, opinionated and robust user experience.
 In order to deploy the Data Integrator Charm we can use the command `juju deploy` we have learned above: